COVID-19 One Year Later: Heartache, Heroes and Hope

 And through it all, stories of heartache, heroes and hope emerged.

-Now, as we approach one year since the first COVID-19 case was announced in Rhode Island, we’re bringing you special reports all next week on 12 News at 6 a.m. and 5 p.m.
+Now, as we approach one year since the first COVID-19 case was announced in Rhode Island, we’re bringing you special reports all this week on 12 News at 6 a.m. and 5 p.m.

 Monday morning, 12 News reporter Kait Walsh looks back at how we got here: our shared losses, changes to our daily lives, and our appreciation for those who’ve stepped up to help.